Pisgat Ze'ev stabbings: Responses

 Abbas reacted strongly to the attack.
 On October 15, he gave a televised speech translated to English by The Jerusalem Post in which he lambasted the "Israeli aggression" and called for the "immediate positive interference by the international community before it is too late."
 He reiterated that the Palestinian side would not accept any changes to the "status quo" for the Temple Mount.
 He also mentioned "the execution of our children in cold blood as they did with the child Ahmed Manasra and other children from Jerusalem."
 In an English translation of Abbas' speech released by the PLO Abbas was quoted as saying Israel "shoots" Palestinian children "as they did with the child Ahmed Manasra," replacing the word "executions" with more moderate language.

 The speech was heavily criticized by the Israeli side for its inflammatory language and because Ahmed was still alive.

-Dr. Asher Salmon, the deputy director of the Hadassah Medical Center in Jerusalem were Ahmed was treated, said that the boy was still alive and was in light-to-moderate condition.
+Dr. Asher Salmon, the deputy director of the Hadassah Medical Center in Jerusalem where Ahmed was treated, said that the boy was still alive and was in light-to-moderate condition.
 Photos of Manasra from the hospital were released to support his statements.